AdguardTeam/KnowledgeBase/docs/adguard-for-ios/solving-problems/how-to-avoid-compatibility-issues-with-FaceTime.md

 ---
-title: How to avoid compatibility problem with FaceTime?
+title: How to avoid compatibility problem with FaceTime
 sidebar_position: 3
 ---